 This is a follow up story for Adventurist Backpack Co..
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Kelly Belknap, and I’m a co-founder of Adventurist Backpack Co. (along with my wife Matilda).
 We design minimalist backpacks for travel, with a cause.
 For every backpack sold, we provide 25 meals to families in need across the U.S. (in partnership with the non-profit Feeding America as part of their Enterprise Society.)

 Matilda and I started Adventurist Backpack Co. back in September 2017.
 We always knew that if we were going to start a company, it would be with a social cause as a driving force.
 We believe that brands should strive not only to provide great products and customer service but to make the world a better place with each interaction and purchase.
 Before Matilda and I decided to start the company, we were on a round-the-world trip that was a catalyst for the company.
 We decided on our return home that we wanted to help end food insecurity across the U.S. and would pursue our passion for designing high quality, minimalist backpacks to help achieve that goal.